The awards presentation: Thursday, December 7 at the Farnsworth Art Museum.

-The Maine Crafts Association proudly announces Tim Christensen as a 2023 MCA Maine Craft Artist Award recipient.
+The Maine Crafts Association proudly announces Ellen Wieske as a 2023 MCA Maine Craft Artist Award recipient.

 The award’s juror is guided by these benchmarks: excellence in craftsmanship, inspired design, a singular voice or style, and a career of service to the field.
 The 2023 awards were selected from many deserving peer nominations by author and champion of Maine artists, Carl Little.

-On behalf of the MCA, Carl Little has also selected metalsmith and arts administrator Ellen Wieske of Deer Isle, ME as a 2023 Maine Craft Artist Award recipient.
+On behalf of the MCA, Carl Little has also selected ceramic artist Tim Christensen of Franklin, ME as a 2023 Maine Craft Artist Award recipient.